Udine: Other points of interest

+Education

+Udine has a university, the University of Udine.

 Culture

-Udine has a university, the University of Udine.
 The archbishop's palace and the Museo Civico have quite important paintings.
 The city has a theater, the Teatro Giovanni da Udine.

 Important festivals include the wine-and-food September festival, Friuli D.O.C., the national literary prize for non-fiction Premio Friuli Storia and the biggest European festival of popular East Asian cinema, the Far East Film Festival, in April.

 Asteroid 33100 Udine was named in honour of the city.

 Along with Italian, Friulian is often spoken in Udine, as well as a variant of Venetian (called Venetin) that is however in decline.